timwaters/mapwarper/README_API.md

 }}}
 ```

-If not found, with format=json, the following response will be returned.
+If not found with format=json, the following response will be returned.

 | Status        | Response |
 | ------------- |----------|